-But it wasn’t until we visited the Museum of the Cherokee Indian in Cherokee, North Carolina, that we fully understood how significant the Etowah mounds are.
+But it wasn’t until we visited the Museum of the Cherokee Indian in Cherokee NC, that we fully understood how significant the Etowah mounds are.

 And not just to the Native American tribes in Georgia, but also to many of the indigenous people who live in the Southeast today.